traefik/traefik/docs/content/contributing/documentation.md

 !!! note "Clean & Verify"

     If you've made changes to the documentation, it's safter to clean it before verifying it.

     ```bash
-    $ make docs-clean docs-verify
+    $ make docs
     ...
     ```

+    Will perform all necessary steps for you.

 !!! note "Disabling Documentation Verification"

     Verification can be disabled by setting the environment variable `DOCS_VERIFY_SKIP` to `true`:

     ```shell
     DOCS_VERIFY_SKIP=true make docs-verify
     ...